-We understand that some of our customers have privacy and property concerns when allowing a cleaning company to clean their home.
-We stand by the professionalism of our service by ensuring that:
+We understand that some of our customers have privacy and property concerns when allowing a cleaning company to clean their home, business, etc. We stand by the professionalism of our service by ensuring that:

-- All common areas are tested before and after to make sure the areas are sanitized.
+- All common areas are tested before and after to ensure that the areas are sanitized.